ballerina-platform/ballerina-dev-website/learn/getting-started/working-with-data/using-query-expressions-to-manipulate-data.md

 ```
 Copy the above code snippet to `main.bal`.
 This will act as our Covid Dataset.

-## Find All Countries Which Have More Than 10,000,000 Covid Cases
+## Finding All Countries Which Have More Than 10,000,000 Covid Cases

 Let's define a function which will filter out the records which have values higher than 100,000 for `cases` field.